 All students – from Foundation Year to PhD, standard UG to Degree Apprentice – can access this benefit.

-Students can also access this information directly by following the URL below, so if they have questions about this specific aspect it’s best to direct them to this page:
+Students can access this information directly by following the URL below, so if they have questions about this specific aspect it’s best to direct them to this page:

 https://rise.mmu.ac.uk/assessment/